Michael B. Jordan and Lori Harvey Split After Over a Year Together

 Mandy Moore Planning Acting Hiatus After 'This Is Us' (Exclusive)

 Michael B. Jordan and Lori Harvey are calling it quits after just over a year together.
-While the reason for their split is unclear, ET has learned that the pair have indeed parted ways.
+A source tells ET that the pair "broke up recently" and cited being at "different stages in their lives" as the reason for the split.

+"Lori and Michael broke up recently.
+They were at different stages in their lives," the source shared.
+"The two of them are trying to move on, but they're both heartbroken and upset."

 The pair celebrated their one-year anniversary in November, months after making their relationship Instagram official in January and were not shy about sharing their love on social media.